 Most people inaccurately assume that Cinque Terre is one place – in fact, Cinque Terre literally means “five lands,” referring to the five beautiful villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 Each of these villages are located at a distance of about 5-7 minutes by train but if you plan to hike, getting from one place to another could easily take 1-3 hours.

 One way to experience this region would be to divide your stay between the villages.
 Personally, I would not recommend this since imagine yourself dragging suitcases from the train station (note that to get from the town to the train station itself involves a good amount of walk) to the hotels.
 It’s a total pain in the ass.
 Instead, set up base in one of the towns and you can do day trips to the other towns.

 If you want that postcard pretty view, then Manarola, Riomaggiore and Vernazza are the best options.
-If you want to stay somewhere with a beach and in a bigger town, then Monterosso will be the best one for you.
-Corniglia is very pretty as well but note that getting to the town itself requires you to take a little hike of 365 steps upon exiting the train station (more on that later).
+If you want to stay somewhere with a beach and in a bigger town, then Monterosso should be your pick.
+Corniglia is very beautiful as well but note that to get to the town from the train station requires a hike of 365 steps (more on that later).

 You could also set up base in other neighboring towns such as La Spezia or Portovenere and make day trips to Cinque terre villages.
 If you have a car, definitely suggest finding accomodation in La Spezia since some of the Cinque Terre towns are not accessible by car.